 Per Tengstrand (b.
 1968, Växjö) is a Swedish pianist and artistic director of Music on Park Avenue: Evenings with Pianist Per Tengstrand at Scandinavia House.
 He began playing the piano at six years old and entered the Malmö Academy of Music at age 16, studying under Hans Pålsson.
 In 1985 Tengstrand was accepted at the Conservatoire de Paris in the class of Dominique Merlet.
 He continued private studies with Dominique Weber and Romuald Sztern to prepare for international piano competitions.

 Tengstrand has received numerous honors and awards, including First Prize at the 1997 Cleveland International Piano Competition.
 He was named a laureate of the Geneva Competition (1996) and a laureate of the Paris International Long-Thibaud Competition (1996).
 Tengstrand was the recipient of the 1997 Anders Wall Foundation Scholarship and was awarded the 1999 Musician Award by the Swedish Arts Grants Committee.
 While at the Conservatoire de Paris, Tengstrand received the Premier Prix, Premier Nommé, and the Prix Spécial du Jury and was awarded the Prix de Virtuosité at the Geneva Conservatory.
 In 2005 he was decorated with the “Litteris et Artibus” Medal by King Carl XVI Gustaf of Sweden for outstanding service to the arts.
+He is also the recipient of the 2014 Lunds Studentsångförenings Solistpris (LSS) Award, one of Sweden’s biggest musical awards.

 His 2014-15 concert season includes engagements with Norddeutsche Radio Symphony Orchestra in Leipzig; the Detroit Symphony Orchestra; Orchestre de la Suisse Romande in Geneva, Switzerland; and the Stockholm Philharmonic Orchestra.